Sonictherocketman/johnny-cache/README.md

 ## Usage

-Cache Proxy is Docker-ready.
+Johnny is Docker-ready.
 If you have Docker-Compose installed, then simply run the following:

 ```
 $ docker-compose up -d